Sean Murphy Preview, Player Props: Braves vs. Dodgers

 Sean Murphy At The Plate

-- Murphy has picked up a hit in 57 of 91 games this year, with multiple hits 21 times.
+- Murphy has picked up a hit in 62.0% of his 92 games this season, with at least two hits in 22.8% of them.

-- Murphy has driven home a run in 36 games this year (39.6%), including more than one RBI in 18.7% of his games and producing three or more of his team's runs on eight occasions..
+- Murphy has had an RBI in 36 games this season (39.1%), including 17 multi-RBI outings (18.5%).
+He has also driven in three or more of his team's runs in eight contests.

-- In 43 of 91 games this year, he has scored, and 12 of those games included multiple runs.
+- He has scored in 47.8% of his games this year, with more than one run scored in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.